cs2103aug2015-w10-3j/main/Developer Guide.md

 ###### Notifications/Events
 We seek to develop the functionality to update/remind the Todoer user about urgent tasks or tasks that are nearing due date with say, pop-ups or audio notifications.

-###### GoodGUI
+###### Further improved GUI
-Current GUI is minimalistic.
 We would like to implement additional helpful features such as auto-fill commands (by referencing the user’s past command history) and by displaying urgent/important tasks more prominently (perhaps with color coding).